United States v. American Tobacco Co.: Facts

-Judgment

 The Sherman Antitrust Act was created in 1890, and in 1907 the American Tobacco Company was indicted in violation of it.
 In 1908 when the Department of Justice filed suit against the company, sixty-five companies and twenty-nine individuals were named in the suit.
 The Supreme Court ordered the company to dissolve in 1911 on the same day that it ordered the Standard Oil Trust to dissolve.

+Judgment

 The ruling in United States v.
 American Tobacco Co. stated that the combination of the tobacco companies "in and of itself, as well as each and all of the elements composing it whether corporate or individual, whether considered collectively or separately [was] in restraint of trade and an attempt to monopolize, and a monopolization within the first and second sections of the Anti-Trust Act."

 Significance

 In order to promote market competition, four firms were created from the American Tobacco Company's assets: American Tobacco Company, R. J. Reynolds, Liggett & Myers, and Lorillard.
 The monopoly became an oligopoly.

 In 1938 Thurman Arnold in the United States Department of Justice Antitrust Division began hosting hearings in the Temporary National Economic Committee to determine whether the four companies were further engaged together in monopolistic practices.
 That committee found that 3 of the 4 companies were guilty of the charges presented to the court.